-The Go Green Expo in Atlanta was chock full of interesting green products, services and solutions for home, lifestyle, and then some.
+The Go Green Expo in Atlanta I went to was chock full of interesting green products, services, and solutions for your home, your lifestyle — and then some.

 Basically, like many of you out there, I’m trying to live greener as time goes on.
 This means putting into practice all of the green home building products and services at my disposal whenever possible.

-One of the products on display that interested me a great deal was a product known as Eco Seal.
-It is a ceramic coating applied to the exterior of your house.
-It is also known as ceramic paint or insulating paint.
+One of the products on display that interested me a great deal was Eco Seal.
+It’s a ceramic coating applied to the exterior of your house (also known as ceramic paint or insulating paint).

-There seem to be a few skeptics out there that can’t seem to wrap their mind around the insulating properties and benefits of ceramic paint and exactly how it works.
+There seem to be a few skeptics out there that can’t seem to wrap their minds around the insulating properties and benefits of ceramic paint and exactly how it works.

-Vickie gave me a hands-on demonstration of the waterproof properties of the adhesive primer sealer (first coat of the application) by way of a folded paper towel that had been previously coated with the primer sealer, allowed to dry and then placed in a bowl of water.
+Vickie gave me a hands-on demonstration of the waterproof properties of EcoSeal’s adhesive primer sealer (first coat of the application).
+She used a folded paper towel that had been previously coated with the primer sealer, allowed to dry, and then placed it in a bowl of water.
 The paper towel was still intact.
-Cool.
+Cool!

-I was invited to stick my finger in the vial of micro-spheres.
-I was slightly hesitant but went with the moment.
+I was then invited to stick my finger in the vial of Eco Seal microspheres.
+I was slightly hesitant, but went with it.
 I didn’t feel a thing.
-I had to look at my finger through the jar to realize that it had been totally surrounded by the micro-spheres.
-Weird, weird stuff!
+I had to look at my finger through the jar to realize that it had been totally surrounded by the microspheres.
+It was weird, weird stuff.

-The elasticity of the product was then demonstrated by giving me a 6″ x 6″ square of the ceramic paint “chip” (or strip) that had been peeled away in a nice sheet.
-It was like a rubber membrane that could be stretched in any direction and still retain its original shape.
+She then demonstrated the elasticity of EcoSeal by giving me a 6″ x 6″ square of the ceramic paint strip that had been peeled away in a nice sheet.
+It was like a rubber membrane that could be stretched in any direction and still retain its original shape!

 This stuff is especially recommended for coastal residents for its corrosion resistance and salt tolerance.
-It has proven to provide better protection than Rustoleum, the industry standard in that category.
+EcoSeal has been proven to provide better protection than Rustoleum, the industry standard in that category.

 Pros Of Applying Ceramic Paint To Your House

-I find it interesting that Eco Seal primarily stresses the longevity of the product and then follows that with the other extraordinary benefits of ceramic paint within their literature.
+I find it interesting that Eco Seal primarily stresses the longevity of the product.
+Then they follow that with the other extraordinary benefits of ceramic paint within their literature.

-Here are some of the outstanding properties and benefits of ceramic coatings when used as an exterior paint solution for your home:
+Here are some of the outstanding properties and benefits of using a ceramic coating like EcoSeal as a permanent exterior paint for your home:

-- Class A fire and smoke rating – It’s a strong rating.
+- Class A fire and smoke rating – That’s a strong rating!

-- It is permanent – It permanently bonds with any paintable surface.
+- It’s permanent – It permanently bonds with any paintable surface.

 - Flexibility – It expands and contracts with changing temperatures.
 This is key to the warranty, in my opinion.

-- Variety of colors to choose from – It’s just like paint in that way.
+- Variety of colors to choose from – It’s just like regular paint in that way.

-- Cost.
-On the front end, it is about 2-3 times what you would pay for a typical paint job on your house per Vickie at Eco Seal.
+- Cost – On the front end, it’s about 2 to 3 times more expensive than what you would pay for a typical paint job on your house — per Vickie at Eco Seal.
 The key words there are “on the front end.”
-But if you think about it, it’s not really a negative because once this product is applied, you’re good for a long while — guaranteed.
+But if you think about it, that’s not really a negative because once this product is applied, you’re good for a long while — guaranteed.

-- Other than that, the only other con would be that you had better choose a color that you’re going to be happy with for a very, very long time.
+- Choosing a color – You better choose a color that you’re going to be happy with for a very, very long time!

-I encourage you to read the Treehugger article on ceramic insulating paint along with the insightful and thought-provoking comments from readers that follows the article.
-Great discussion and questions are raised there regarding thermodynamics and more.
+I encourage you to read the Treehugger article on ceramic insulating paint along with the insightful and thought-provoking comments from readers that follow the article.
+Great discussion and questions are raised there — regarding thermodynamics and more.